DevSilv/DevSilv.github.io/_posts/2020/04/08/2020-04-08-living-tips-for-blogging-developers-v-2.md

 As such, it's intended for programmers, software testers, people of similar background or profession, and for people that are just interested in improving their technical writing skills.

 (But it may be that it'll be useful also for non-technical-writing bloggers.)

+---

+**Info:** This document is a [living document](https://en.wikipedia.org/wiki/Living_document) — that is, it may be changed in the future.
+For the list of changes, see particular commits involving changes to this article within the project's repository.

 ## Four disclaimers before we start